SPOILERS; .sbsar files, SubstanceTOP, Substance Select, Geo COMP, PBR Mat

 |Applying Materials to Meshes.
 You can paint it on and it kinda feels like a fun airbrush.

 |Material authoring but from other sources like photos or reference images.
 It’s got some AI driven tools to remove shadows and stuff like that.

 |Adobe’s material library.
 Also a great learning source if you want to see how other folks approach material creation

 Indie License (Revenue under $100K) is 19.90/month or $219/year, Pro License (Revenue from $100K to $100M) is $99.90/month or $990/year, and quoting for enterprise level requires contacting Adobe.
 Students and Teachers are entitled to a free personal license with account creation.
 Universities and Schools get a special academic pricing that requires contacting Adobe.
 And of course there is a 30 days free trial available if you wanna try it out.
 For students and teachers there are free license options that last for a year with the option to renew.

-There are also community oriented spaces that users of the Substance Suite can go to.
-Substance Academy offers tutorials, documentation, live streams, and more for folks looking to get their Substance skills off the ground.
+There are also community oriented spaces and services that users of the Substance Suite can go to.
+Adobe Substance classes at the Substance Academy offers tutorials, documentation, live streams, and more for folks looking to get their Substance skills off the ground.
 Substance Share is where creators go to share their creations, that is, their materials, filters, brushes, etc with the community at large.